BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 kubectl apply -k colorz
 ```

-We can check the status of Colorwheel by watching the rollout:
+We can check the status of the **Colorwheel** application by watching the rollout:

 ```bash
 watch -n 1 kubectl get pods -A -o wide --sort-by .metadata.namespace
 ```

+With the **Colorwheel** application deployed, we now have some traffic to work with.

 ### Create Security Policy